remia/OpenColorIO/src/OpenColorIO/ACES2.md

 Other shading languages might not support large arrays altogether, would need to be tested thoroughly

-GLSL on mac OS do not work correctly with const arrays but is fine (and faster than textures) with non-const arrays GLSL on Linux do not work with non-const arrays but is fine with const arrays
+GLSL on mac OS do not work correctly with const arrays but is fine (and faster than textures) with non-const arrays It could be that const array elements are stored in local registers,, when the local memory is exceeded, the driver fallback to a software emulation mode.
+GLSL on Linux do not work with non-const arrays but is fine with const arrays

 Some implementations apparently transparently turn large global arrays into uniforms.
-Overall, it seem not very clear and specified what should happen when large arrays are declared and initialized in a shader Might be risky to rely on this feature.
+Overall, it seem not very clear and specified what should happen when large arrays are declared and initialized in a shader, such that the size is larger than available local memory.
+It also can results in slow down if the compiled shader contains additional instructions in the preamble, to push every values to local registers.

-Use of chroma curve generally speed up GPU implementation by 10% (up to 30% on macOS with texture, but the AMD card seem to have trouble with texture bandwith?)
+Might be risky to rely on this feature, as implementation is not consistent accross GPU vendors / driver and not necessarily adapted to GPU graphic pipeline expected workflows (increased chance of bugs).

-On CPU, with the naive implementation, it's reversed and 10% slower, didn't investigate thoroughly why but probably the additional arithmetic operations vs the lookup
+On GPU use of chroma curve generally speed up execution by 10% On CPU, with the naive implementation, it's reversed and 10% slower, didn't investigate thoroughly why but probably the additional arithmetic operations vs the lookup